heptarch/heptarch.github.io/drafts/tarkovsky.md

 with only two entries (May 12 and 22), mostly concerned with the promotion of *Stalker* and his plans to leave for Italy.

-I expected, perhaps, some Italian correspondence, the logistics of which might bore the average reader but provide the scholar some biographical insight.
+I speculated that while the diary entries would probably be in a journal elsewhere, the May 79 cabinet might house some Italian correspondence, the logistics of which might bore the average reader but provide the scholar some biographical insight.
 I would dutifully draw some diagrams, create accession numbers and EAD